walder/Skynet-IADS/README.md

 Currently Skynet only works with ground based units.
 Incorporating air units is planned at a later date.

 # Electronic Warfare
-In this release there is no electronic warfare functionallity.
-It will be aded in a later release.
+A simple form of jamming is part of the Skynet IADS package.
+It's off by default.
+The jamming works by setting the ROE state of a SAM Site.
+The closer you get to a SAM site the more ineffective the jamming will become.
+For the jammer to work it will ned LOS to the radar unit.
+Older SAM sites are more susceptible to jamming.
+Here is a [list of SAM sites currently supported](https://docs.google.com/spreadsheets/d/16rnaU49ZpOczPEsdGJ6nfD0SLPxYLEYKmmo4i2Vfoe0/edit#gid=0) by the jammer and its effecitveness.
+When setting up a jammer you can decide which SAM Sites it is able to jam.
+For example you could design a mission in which the jammer is not able to jam a SA-6 but it is able to jam a SA-2.
+The jammer effeciveness is not based on any real world data I just read about the different types and made my own conclusions.

-# Using it in the mission editor
+# Using Skynet in the mission editor
 Skynet requires MIST.
 A version is provided in this repository or you can download the most current version [here](https://github.com/mrSkortch/MissionScriptingTools).

 # set up an IADS
 It's quite easy to setup an IADS. have a look at the demo missions in the /demo-missions/ folder.

 ## Mission editor